matthewslouismarie/lmp/README.md

         "visExecutablePath": "C:/Users/user/Documents/crossedpaths/compilers/SC-VIS_x64.exe",
         // …
     },

+> All paths must use forward slashes "/" (and not backslashes "\").

 You also must set ``assetsFolderPath`` and the ``list`` in ``wadsUsedByMap``.
 LMP will look for the WADs and the other assets your map uses into this directory, and copy the ones not already shipped with the base game or mod into the build folder.
 You do not need to have any base assets in ``assetsFolderPath``, apart from the WAD files your map uses.
 (Even base WADs must be included in this directory.)